kkkooosss/elb-ecs-cp/README.md

 - Create a repository (**alb-http-ecs** in this case).
 - Create a ECS cluster with one or more EC2 instances (**my-alb-ec2-cluster** in this case).
 - Create a Task-Definition with AWS simple app, which will be updated leter (**elb-autoscalle-task-definition** and container name **alb-scale-cont** in this case).
-- Create a Service which will run our tasks bsed on our task-definifion.
+- Create a Service which will run tasks bsed on our task-definifion (**elb-auto-scale-service** in this case).
 - As I use service with autoscalling we need to create ELB (Application Load balancer) for adjust our balance with multiple port mapping.
--Also we have to configure our AWS credentals in **settings** and create IAM roles with permitions for deployments accordingly.
+- Also we have to configure our AWS credentals in **settings** and create IAM roles with permitions for deployments to ECS accordingly.